tembugi/grok-build-status/README.md

 ## Menu

+- Header such as `1 running` or `2 running · 1 waiting` (`None` if Grok Build is not running)
-- Live sessions — each row shows idle / running / waiting / done; click to focus that terminal (Terminal and iTerm).
-With more than one session, a line like `2 running · 1 waiting` sits above the list.
+- One row per live session — idle / running / waiting / done.
+Click to focus that terminal (Terminal and iTerm)
-- Weekly usage, when Grok has fetched billing
+- Weekly usage, after Grok Build has fetched billing
 - **Start on login**
 - Quit

-The icon animates while a turn is running.
+The icon orbits while a turn is running, bounces when Grok is waiting for a permission or a question, and pulses when a turn is done.

 ## How it works